Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 After researching potential frameworks for the RestAPI, FastAPI seemed to be the best option to use.
 This was due to its in-built error handling, its asynchronous nature and its robust websocket support.
 2 POST endpoints were created, 2 GET endpoints and a Websocket endpoint.
 The POST endpoints were used to create and vote on the questions and the GET endpoints were used to retrieve the questions and a HTML page stating this is not a website.
 The websocket endpoint was used to send the results to the PowerPoint presentation so they would be able to update live.
 The data sent in the websocket was in JSON format, and contained the total vote count so that there was less client side processing.

+// permalink to line of code.
+Include code snippets.
+Include Screenshots.

 #### Receiving Websockets

 After researching extensively into Websockets, it was found there are two types of Websockets, secure and insecure.
-Secure Websockets use the wss:// protocol and insecure Websockets use the ws:// protocol.
+Secure Websockets use the `wss://` protocol and insecure Websockets use the `ws://` protocol.
 The WebViewer add in for PowerPoint only supports secure Websockets, this is due to the fact that WebViewer only supports the HTTPS protocol.
 This was the reason why the Websocket connection was not being established.
 After changing the protocol to wss://, and creating all the relevant domain entries, the Websocket connection was established and data was being received.
 This could be seen appearing live in the presentation.

 ### Milestone Retrospective